-Some of the biggest security threats that plagued CIOs in recent times – particularly in regard to “citizen tech” after the pandemic hit – have now become insignificant.
-Concerns surrounding shadow IT and BYOD (bring-your-own-device) have come to a simmer with classic internet threats such as employees not taking appropriate measures, malicious activities by insiders and external forces, and unpatched devices making systems and networks vulnerable.
+Recently, due to the pandemic security threats particularly ‘citizen-tech’ has become insignificant.
+Recently, CIO’s are merely impacted by it .
+Likewise, shadow IT and BYOD (bring-your-own-device) have come to a simmer while classic internet threats rose.
+Such as, employees rejecting appropriate measures, malicious activities by internal and external forces, and network vulnerability due to unpatched devices .

 One of the most challenging scenarios for CIOs today is navigating information security across traditional IT and new application development.
 Technology containers (application or service packages that allow seamless movement between varying run-time environments) were a top choice for CIOs in dealing with this hybrid environment.

 The ultimate concern for most CIOs is well beyond traditional IT and more focused on transformative and innovative solutions that will win market share and grow their businesses.
 Against this backdrop, another study by KPMG reveals that only 8% of IT executives fully understand the security models related to cloud sharing.
-The study shockingly reveals that most IT and security professionals have deployed a patchwork of different cybersecurity products to try and address their CIOs data security concerns, but often face an uphill battle as these systems are seldom configured correctly.
-CIOs are thus left restless when their teams are ill-equipped to meet the requirement.
+The study shockingly reveals that IT and security professionals have deployed a patchwork of different cybersecurity products to try and address their CIOs data security concerns.
+CIOs are restless because systems are seldom configured correctly and teams are ill-equipped .